Interactive logon: Require smart card - security policy setting

 Requiring users to use long, complex passwords for authentication enhances network security, especially if the users must change their passwords regularly.
-This reduces the chance that a malicious user will be able to guess a user's password through a brute-force attack.
+This requirement reduces the chance that a malicious user will be able to guess a user's password through a brute-force attack.
 Using smart cards rather than passwords for authentication dramatically increases security because, with today's technology, it is nearly impossible for a malicious user to impersonate another user.
 Smart cards that require personal identification numbers (PINs) provide two-factor authentication: the user who attempts to log on must possess the smart card and know its PIN.
-A malicious user who captures the authentication traffic between the user's device and the domain controller will find it extremely difficult to decrypt the traffic: even if they do, the next time the user logs on to the network, a new session key will be generated for encrypting traffic between the user and the domain controller.
+A malicious user who captures the authentication traffic between the user's device and the domain controller will find it difficult to decrypt the traffic: even if they do, the next time the user logs on to the network, a new session key will be generated for encrypting traffic between the user and the domain controller.

 - Not defined

 - Set Interactive logon: Require smart card to Enabled.
 All users will have to use smart cards to log on to the network.
-This means that the organization must have a reliable public key infrastructure (PKI) in place, and provide smart cards and smart card readers for all users.
+This requirement means that the organization must have a reliable public key infrastructure (PKI) in place, and provide smart cards and smart card readers for all users.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options

 The following table lists the actual and effective default values for this policy, by server type or Group Policy Object (GPO).
 Default values are also listed on the policy's property page.